-- Check if your American medical insurance provides coverage in Israel, coverage for mental health services as well as emergency transportation services. - You can also purchase a plan through AIM, Harel, or EMA Care.
-These companies offer customer service and have English speaking doctors.
+- Confirm that your American medical insurance provides coverage in Israel, coverage for COVID-19 treatment, mental health services, and emergency transportation services. - You can also purchase a plan through AIM, Harel, or EMA Care.
+These companies offer customer service and have English-speaking doctors.
 If you have significant or very specific medical needs, EMA Care is a medical concierge service to consider.